License GuideSOC 29-1023

 Read more

 Practicing orthodontistry without an active license violates state law across the country.
-Unlicensed practitioners face civil fines and must forfeit any income they earned from the work.
-States may impose criminal penalties for repeat offenses, though these are typically short sentences.
-The specific penalties vary by state and circumstances of the violation.
+Unlicensed practitioners face civil fines and must forfeit any income earned from providing services.
+States impose criminal penalties for repeat violations, which can include jail time.
+The severity of consequences varies by state and offense history.

 Career Outlook